redalgorithm/Dynamic-Tic-Tac-Toe/README.md

 # Dynamic-Tic-Tac-Toe
-Basic, user-oriented, game of Tic Tac Toe.
+A basic, user-oriented, game of Tic Tac Toe.